nikpolonsky/nikpolonsky.github.io/index.en.md

 ---
 layout: page
 permalink: /
+title: ""
 lang: en
 ---
 ### Human Design in Simple Terms
 #### What kind of design?
 ⁃ Human Design.
 An empirical system of self-discovery.

-#### Why do I need it?
+#### Do I need it?
-⁃ It's a chance to reprogram yourself.
-To build an authentic connection with yourself and live your own life.
+⁃ It's a chance to rewire yourself.
+To empower an authentic connection with yourself and live your own life.

 #### What does that mean?
-⁃ Reprogramming means revisiting your understanding of yourself.
-Identifying what is truly "you" and what is external influence.
+⁃ To rewire means to revisit your understanding of yourself.
+Distinguishing what is truly "yours" and what is external influence.
 How and why the external takes over and steers you off course.

 #### Sounds a bit vague
 ⁃ And too good to be true, I get it.
-It’s not easy to sum up, but if what’s said here resonates, reach out.
+It’s hard to sum up, but if what’s said here resonates, reach out.

 I’ll hand you a map and compass.
-To be precise, you are both the map and compass—I just offer an instruction manual.
+To be precise, you are both the map and compass.
+— I just offer a manual.
 Whether to use it or not is up to you, as is judging its validity.

 #### How do I work?